-Enclosed are your Waste Discharge Requirements, consisting of Order No. 01-031, Monitoring and Reporting Program No. CI-9627 and Standard Provisions Applicable to Waste Discharge Requirements.
-Please note that the discharge limits in Attachments A (Malibu Valley Groundwater Basin) and B of Order No. 01-031 are applicable to your discharge if groundwater monitoring is required in the future.
-Should changes to the OWTS be needed, revised engineering drawings showing the changes must be filed with the Regional Board a minimum of thirty days prior to the changes.
+Enclosed are your Waste Discharge Requirements, consisting of Order No. 01-031, Monitoring and Reporting Program No. CI-9630 and Standard Provisions Applicable to Waste Discharge Requirements.
+Should changes to the advanced OWTS be needed, revised engineering drawings showing the changes must be filed with the Regional Board a minimum of thirty days prior to the changes.
 The Discharger must receive approval of such change.
-Also, be aware that this permit is solely for the septic discharges from the bathrooms and kitchen and that no other waste shall be discharged to the onsite wastewater treatment system.
+Also, be aware that this permit is solely for the septic discharges from bathrooms and restaurant, and that no other waste shall be discharged to the onsite wastewater treatment system.